2026-pwr-sl/team-yuri-python/README.md

 Each time it is called, it prints again , leading to duplicated/unnecessary output.

 ## Summary:
--Pure functions → can be called as many times as you want -Functions with side effects (print/log) → may cause issues when called repeatedly
+- Pure functions → can be called as many times as you want
+- Functions with side effects (print/log) → may cause issues when called repeatedly